Once you love it, you love it forever.”

 Alonna related that the Duke City has many more Vietnamese restaurants than Philadelphia, marveling that Albuquerque has somewhere around forty Vietnamese eateries to the City of Brotherly Love’s eight or so.
 We were both excited to visit Viet’s Pho, the metropolitan area’s newest entry into a dynamic Vietnamese culinary community.
 I knew we’d hit it off immediately after she suggested we order different entrees and share everything, generosity characteristic of most gastronomes.
 She never mentioned the seeming grammatical faux pas of the restaurant’s name, an unsnobbish act I found especially Bourdainesque.

-Launched in April, 2018, Viet’s Pho has already garnered a 4.5 star rating on 54 Yelp reviews (as of this writing).
+Launched in April, 2018, Viet’s Pho has already garnered a 4.5 star rating on 106 Yelp reviews (as of this writing).
 Howie “The Duke of Duke City” Kaibel, the charismatic Albuquerque Community Manager for Yelp, described it as “easily one of the most affordable, flavorful Vietnamese restaurants in Albuquerque, bordering on 5-star.”
 He lavished his highest praise on the “best in the city” grilled pork.
-The Alibi‘s rapaciously talented food editor Robin Babb (like Howie and me, a Souperbowl 2018 judge) told readers that Viet’s Pho “serves hospitality and huge portions.”
+The Alibi‘s rapaciously talented and now erstwhile food editor Robin Babb (like Howie and me, a Souperbowl 2018 judge) told readers that Viet’s Pho “serves hospitality and huge portions.”
 Great food, warm hospitality, huge portions…Viet’s Pho can’t miss!

 Located in the familiar space that served as the home to Ko Palace for nearly three decades, Viet’s Pho is the inaugural family-owned and operated venture for Wendy and Bao, both of whom previously worked as servers at nearby Viet Taste.
 Highly indicative of the type of service they provided is the volume of regulars who have followed them to their new restaurant.
 They brought that customer orientation with them to Viet’s Pho.
 During our hour-long visit, our servers first demonstrated Job-like patience as Alonna and I lingered in perusing the menu in between getting to know one another.
 They then demonstrated the endearing qualities to which all servers should aspire–attentiveness and friendliness, an encyclopedic knowledge of the menu and best of all, the wisdom not to hover when guests are deep in conversation.